 Position is important, a good position can save time and effort.

-- you can be see and heard by all players
+– Make sure you can be see and heard by all players,

-- position players so they can see the pitch from their perspective
+– Position the players so they can see the pitch from their perspective,

 Making sure players get a good workout is key to running a successful session.
 Rabble has designed the format of games to ensure the intensity is kept high whilst masking the effort as much as possible.

-- • Make sure your session is planned and the pitches are laid out in advance,
+– Make sure your session is planned and the pitches are laid out in advance,

 There’s a number of different ways in Rabble to deliver different fitness outcomes.

-Agility & Co-ordination – players will improve these skills throughout the ball games
+– Agility and co-ordination – players will improve these skills throughout the ball games.

 This is why it’s crucial to explain the rules clearly, as well as laying out the pitches and structuring the games to make sure everyone has a chance of scoring and contributing.